happy-dom

 React Testing Library

-Bun works seamlessly with React Testing Library for testing React components.
-After setting up happy-dom as shown above, you can install and use React Testing Library normally.terminal
+Bun works with React Testing Library for testing React components.
+After setting up happy-dom as described earlier, install and use React Testing Library normally.terminal

 Advanced DOM Testing